 With the above-mentioned problems regarding the diagnosis of TB in mind, in this context we tried to investigate the diagnostic value of serum ADA level in extra pulmonary TB (5,11).
 Numerous study results in confirming the diagnostic value of ADA are required, the evaluation of which may contribute to the suggestion of this method as a reliable strategy in the diagnosis of extra pulmonary TB (2,5).
 We designed this study as similar surveys in other parts of the world got different results.
-If a study could confirm the diagnosis of extra pulmonary TB, and accordingly a remarkable decrease in morbidity and mortality rate could be achieved.
+If a study could confirm the diagnostic value of this method, it could help us in early diagnosis of extra pulmonary TB, and accordingly a remarkable decrease in morbidity and mortality rate could be achieved.